Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 Something I truly appreciate in this specific environment.

 I probably will talk more about my experience and what I've learned there.
 There are plenty of things I wish to talk about!
 (Namely, how my enterprise can absolutely read everything from our users)

-## Trans experience

-This is a more sensitive topic.
-Feel free to stop reading from here.
-I will talk about me personally here.

-This year has been particularly impactful toward my identity.
-It is the year I have finally decided to no longer be questioning myself, and just be who I always wished to be.
-That is, to be transgender.
-To turn from male to female.
-I had enough to put myself in questions again and again, and experience dysphoria.

-I have taken this final decision in late August.
-It has been since 4 months since I started being more feminine in my daily life, and it's been 1 month since I have started [HRT](https://en.wikipedia.org/wiki/Hormone_replacement_therapy)/[GAHT](https://en.wikipedia.org/wiki/Gender-affirming_hormone_therapy).
-It has been a huge change for me since I have started HRT.
-Many things are already starting to change in me, and there's yet other changes to experience.
-I may or may not talk about it.

-I have made my coming out to my friends; very few have decided to leave me behind since then, but most of them are just fine about it.

-I have made my coming out to my parents too; they are supporting my decision.
-This won't be the case with most of my family members, but my parents are the only most importants persons I had the wish that they support me.

-All of this aside, this is, hopefully, the last year where I will have to spend Christmas the way I used to be before.
-Next year, I hope to be on my feminine side.
-This will be a shock, for sure.
-But I expect to be feminine looking by a year.

 ## Conclusion